OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

     }
 }
 ```

+#### When to call getAccessToken

+If your add-in requires a signed in user, then you should call `getAccessToken` from inside `Office.initialize`.
+You should also pass `allowSignInPrompt: true` in the `options` parameter of `getAccessToken`.
+For example; `OfficeRuntime.auth.getAccessToken( { allowSignInPrompt: true });` This will ensure that if the user is not yet signed in, that Office prompts the user through the UI to sign in now.

+If the add-in has some functionality that doesn't require a signed in user, then you can call `getAccessToken` *when the user takes an action that requires a signed in user*.
+There is no significant performance degradation with redundant calls of `getAccessToken` because Office caches the access token and will reuse it, until it expires, without making another call to the [Microsoft identity platform](/azure/active-directory/develop/) whenever `getAccessToken` is called.
+So you can add calls of `getAccessToken` to all functions and handlers that initiate an action where the token is needed.

+> [!IMPORTANT]
+> As a best security practice, always call `getAccessToken` when you need an access token.
+Office will cache it for you.
+Don't cache or store the access token using your own code.

+### Pass the access token to server-side code

+If you need to access web APIs on your server, or additional services such as Microsoft Graph, you'll need to pass the access token to your server-side code.
+The access token provides access (for the authenticated user) to your web APIs.
+Also the server-side code can parse the token for identity information if it needs it.
+(See **Use the access token as an identity token** below.)
+There are many libraries available for different languages and platforms that can help simplify the code you write.
+For more information, see [Overview of the Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview).

+If you need to access Microsoft Graph data, your server-side code should do the following:

+- Validate the access token (see **Validate the access token** below).
+- Initiate the [OAuth 2.0 On-Behalf-Of flow](azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) with a call to the Microsoft identity platform that includes the access token, some metadata about the user, and the credentials of the add-in (its ID and secret).
+The Microsoft identity platform will return a new access token that can be used to access Microsoft Graph.
+- Get data from Microsoft Graph by using the new token.
+- If you need to cache the new access token for multiple calls, we recommend using [Token cache serialization in MSAL.NET](/azure/active-directory/develop/msal-net-token-cache-serialization?tabs=aspnet).

+> [!IMPORTANT]
+> As a best security practice, always use the server-side code to make Microsoft Graph calls, or other calls that require passing an access token.
+Never return the OBO token to the client to enable the client to make direct calls to Microsoft Graph.
+This helps protect the token from being intercepted or leaked.
+For more information on the proper protocol flow, see the [OAuth 2.0 protocol diagram](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow#protocol-diagram)

 The following code shows an example of passing the access token to the server-side.
 The token is passed in an `Authorization` header when sending a request to a server-side web API.
 This example sends JSON data, so it uses the `POST` method, but `GET` is sufficient to send the access token when you are not writing to the server.